Youths caught on camera stealing Karangahape Rd sign in central Auckland

 Five young people have been caught on video stealing a street sign in central Auckland.

-The video shows the group as they crowd around the street sign and encourage a male as he climbs a pole and swings off the street sign until it comes loose.
+The video shows the group as they crowd around the street sign and encourage a male as he climbs a pole and swings on the street sign until it comes loose.

-The youth then cheer and can be seen running along Karangahape Rd with the sign in hand.
+The youths then cheer and can be seen running along Karangahape Rd with the sign in hand.

+An Uber driver who filmed the video said he watched as a male, who appeared to be aged about 15, climbed the pole.

+"I thought something had happened to him, but then I saw him swinging on the sign and everyone cheering," he said.

 Police and Auckland Transport have been contacted for comment.